daneharrigan/cerubis/README.md

 # Cerubis

+*WARNING:* Cerubis is still under initial development.
+Most features are not functional yet.

 Cerubis is inspired by [Liquid Markup][1] and [Mustache][2].
 I like how Mustache syntax looks, but it's logic-less.
 Liquid allows just enough logic, but I don't like the syntax.
 And so Cerubis was born.